 - Try to stay parallel to the water surface.

-- Start an alternating leg kick under water as you feel your momentum slowing down and start your first arm motion while the body is still slightly submerged, helping to bring your head to the surface.
+- Start an alternating leg kick under water as you feel your momentum slowing down and start your first propulsive phase of the arm motion underwater while the body is still slightly submerged, helping to bring your head to the surface.